 Once you’ve added about half of the stems, it’s time to add the legs.

 Next find a branch that has a three branches that look like feet.

 Then trim the excess branches off until you are left with a chicken foot and leg.

 Repeat this process on the other branch.

-Wire the legs on to the template like so.
+Now wire the legs on to the chicken wreath template like so.

 reach the top of the neck.

 Next it’s time to add the beak and comb.